Alexios10/Food-App/README.md

+• Mobile first responsive design approach using flexbox and grid layouts

+• Fully responsiv

-Mobile first responsive design approach using flexbox and grid layouts.
-Pulling all of the data/images from the data.js file to simulate an API response.
-Filter through data/images using the javascript filter array method.
+• Pulling all of the data/images from the data.js file to simulate an API response.

+• Filter through data/images using the javascript filter array method.